Mama’s Natural Journey

 Nausea & Morning Sickness: Ginger Tea

-Few herbs calm the stomach like ginger.
-Its active compounds, gingerol and shogaol, soothe nausea, ease motion sickness, and support healthy digestion.
-Safe for most people, including during pregnancy, ginger tea is a go-to for queasy mornings, travel days, or indigestion.
-Enjoy ginger tea warm with honey or chilled with lemon for a refreshing twist.
-This zesty, spicy tea is small but mighty in its ability to settle the stomach and restore comfort.
+Few herbs soothe the stomach like ginger.
+Its active compounds, gingerol and shogaol, help ease nausea, calm motion sickness, and support healthy digestion.
+Gentle yet effective, ginger tea is a trusted remedy for queasy mornings, travel, or occasional indigestion.

 Hormonal Imbalance & PMS: Raspberry Leaf Tea